iotaledger/goshimmer/docs/apis/mana.md

 ## `/mana/access/nhighest`

 You can get the N highest access mana holders in the network, sorted in descending order.
+If N=0, all nodes that have access mana are returned sorted.

 ### Parameters
 | | |